learn-co-students/applying-gradient-descent-lab-flatiron-labs/README.md

 plot([revenues_per_budgets_trace, consultant_estimated_revenues_trace, internal_consultant_estimated_trace], revenues_layout)
 ```

-Although the `external consultant model` isn't a line, it still seems to match our data fairly well.
+Although the `internal consultant model` isn't a line, it still seems to match our data fairly well.
 Let's find out how well.
 Even though it is not a line, we can still calculate the RSS for this model.
 Write a function called `rss_revenue_with_year` that returns the Residual Sum of Squares associated with the `revenue_with_year` model for the `scaled_movies` dataset.
 The `squared_error_revenue_with_year` function can be used to return the squared error of the model associated with just a single movie.

 ```python